Comparative evaluation of the web-based contiguous cartogram generation tool go-cart.io: Related work

 \subsection{Usability of GIS software}

-The \cite{international_organization_for_standardization_ergonomics_2018} defines system usability as the combination of three criteria: effectiveness, efficiency, and satisfaction. \citet{komarkova_usability_2009} adopted these three criteria as their framework to evaluate GIS usability.
-Despite the increasing prevalence of geospatial data, \citet{komarkova_usability_2009} note that traditional GIS software tools suffer from poor usability.
+The International Organization for Standardization~\cite{international_organization_for_standardization_ergonomics_2018} defines system usability as the combination of three criteria: effectiveness, efficiency, and satisfaction.
+Komarkova, Jakoubek, and Hub~\cite{komarkova_usability_2009} adopted these three criteria as their framework to evaluate GIS usability.
+Despite the increasing prevalence of geospatial data, Komarkova et~al.~\cite{komarkova_usability_2009} note that traditional GIS software tools suffer from poor usability.
 They are often desktop applications, requiring users to install and configure them before use.
-Often not designed with usability in mind~\citep{unrau_usability_2019}, GIS user interfaces are usually complicated and require extensive training before they can be used.
-The reliance of certain GIS tools on proprietary file formats is also a concern for users who need integration with other software systems~\citep{komarkova_usability_2009}.
+Often not designed with usability in mind~\cite{unrau_usability_2019}, GIS user interfaces are usually complicated and require extensive training before they can be used.
+The reliance of certain GIS tools on proprietary file formats is also a concern for users who need integration with other software systems~\cite{komarkova_usability_2009}.
 The emergence of web-based GIS tools presents an opportunity to address some of these concerns because these tools do not need to be installed and configured.
 However, web-based applications must overcome certain additional challenges.
 While it may be acceptable for desktop GIS packages to require extensive training for users to take advantage of their rich feature set, web applications must cater to users who are not tech-savvy and are often in a hurry.